 In terms of the length of time, you need to weld, a machine’s duty cycle is probably the most crucial spec to pay attention to before you buy.
 If you need to use a welding machine for several hours at a time, then you’ll need a model that offers a higher duty cycle.
 This spec is presented in percentages.
 This percentage is based on the percentage of ten minutes of use before the machine begins to overheat.
 As an example, a model with a forty percent duty cycle should only be operated for a period of four minutes before it needs a cooldown time of five minutes or more.
 Typically, a more powerful welder will offer a longer duty cycle.
 If overheating is a concern of yours then you should purchase a model with thermal overload protection.
 This feature prevents damage to the machine by shutting it down automatically once you’ve hit the duty cycle limit.

-If you need to weld aluminum with your welding machine then you need a model that allows you to attach a spool gun.
+If you need to weld aluminium with your welding machine then you need a model that allows you to attach a spool gun.
 Smaller welders typically don’t allow this.

 Don’t risk spending a couple of hundred dollars on a cheap welder.
 Before you buy, always check the warranty.
 Many tops of the line welders will come with a one to three-year warranty.
 A good warranty can give you confidence in the product and a manufacturer who clearly stands behind their product.